Classification, the Perceptron, and Logistic Regression

 There is also a more fundamental conceptual issue.
 The hypothesis \(\boldsymbol{\uptheta}^{\intercal}\vb{x}\) can take any real value, ranging over \(\left(-\infty, +\infty\right)\).
 But we know in advance that \(y \in \{0, 1\}\).
 It does not make sense for a hypothesis to predict \(h_{\boldsymbol{\uptheta}}\left(\vb{x}\right) = -3.7\) or \(h_{\boldsymbol{\uptheta}}\left(\vb{x}\right) = 12.4\).
 We need to constrain the output to live in \(\{0, 1\}\) (or at least somewhere bounded, like \(\left[0, 1\right]\)).

 The natural fix is to compose the linear function \(\boldsymbol{\uptheta}^{\intercal}\vb{x}\) with a squashing function that maps real numbers to \(\{0, 1\}\) (or to \(\left[0, 1\right]\)).
 Since the squashed output is bounded, no single far-out point can pull the score the way it pulled the linear regression line: once a score is past the saturation region, pushing it further does almost nothing to the prediction.
+The boundary stops being fragile.
 The simplest squashing function is a hard step: output \(1\) if the input is non-negative, \(0\) otherwise.
 That choice gives us our first real classification algorithm.

 The Perceptron: The First Idea That Works